 Grand Canyon Trip Packing List

 So…You’re going on the Grand Canyon!
 Congrats!
 All that’s left to do is gather your personal river gear.
 Here’s a list to help streamline the process.
-By the way…some of these companies are generous sponsors, like Smith Optics and Pistil Designs.
-Other companies give us nothing and have no idea we write lists like these.
+By the way no one pays us to write these lists, and none of these links are paid affiliate links!
+These are real recommendations.
+Some of these brands are generous sponsors, like Pistil Designs, but I don’t think they even know we write these lists.
 Either way nobody pays us to write these packing lists and we only recommend products we think are excellent, useful, high quality items.

 Me and all my gear, April 2015.
 Amazingly it fits in two 50L drybags 🙂

 Category 1: What to Wear on the Boat